 I also noticed the metro is very efficient; never once did I experience a delay during my stay in Seoul.
 Twice, I had issues with my metro card at the terminal.
 Before I could look up to ask for help, a metro employee was already there to help me.
 As well, the metro is very clean; it is not a rare sight to see someone go through the metro to sweep throughout the day.

 Tips on how to orient yourself with the metro map: Colours are your friend.
-Find out where you want to go on the map and make a note of which color your destination is on.
-Now match the color with the line the train is on (i.e. blue is on line 1).
-Once you figure out your destination and line color, follow that line color from your point of origin.
+Find out where you want to go on the map and make a note of which colour your destination is on.
+Now match the colour with the line the train is on (i.e. blue is on line 1).
+Once you figure out your destination and line colour, follow that line colour from your point of origin.
 Simple, right?
-I did not realize the colors had a rhyme or reason until a few subway trips later…
+I did not realize the colours had a rhyme or reason until a few subway trips later…

 #7 Travel Tip For Seoul Korea: There are many stairs when entering and exiting the metro

 Seriously, there is a lot of stairs to climb when entering and exiting the metro.
 This is something to keep in mind when planning your trips and shoes to wear while in Seoul.

 I consider myself decently fit, but I remember the burn in my thighs each time I left the metro.
 I recall thinking to myself; this is how Korean women stay slim and pretty; their commute is a workout!
 While there are escalators in certain stops, they are mostly located once you are inside the metro.

 #8 Travel Tip For Seoul Korea: Seoul is a safe city